 The overall compute resource utilization during PY3 has been significantly increasing both in terms of the cumulative number of jobs successfully done and the normalized CPU wall time consumed by all disciplines.
-In the refenrece period April 2012-March 2013 the rate of jobs succssfully executed incrased by +8.0%, while the total normalized CPU wall time (HEP-SEPC06) incrased by +45.8%.
+In the reference period April 2012-March 2013 the rate of jobs succssfully executed incrased by +8.0%, while the total normalized CPU wall time (HEP-SpeC06) increased by +45.8%.
 Table 7 compares the April 2012 – March 2013 increase trends with those achived in the previous 2 years.

 HEP-SPEC 06 is the EGI reference performance benchmark of compute resources [HS06].
 It was defined by the HEPiX Benchmarking Working Group and it is based on SPEC.
 One HEP-SPEC 06 corresponds approximately to 250 SI00 (this was tested with HEP applications).